 GMFER2019 will be taking place shortly before CITES Conference of the Parties (CoP18) in Sri Lanka on 23 May–3 June.
-GMFER is organizing a global call to CoP delegates to: support the proposal to uplist elephants to Appendix I, reject the proposal made by some SADC countries to re-open ivory trade and trade in elephant trophies, and reject the proposal to allow trade in the Southern White Rhino.
+GMFER is organizing a global call to CoP delegates to: support the proposal to uplist elephants to Appendix I, reject the proposal from several southern African countries to re-open ivory trade and trade in elephant trophies, and reject the proposal to allow trade in the Southern White Rhino.

 The broader theme of the event is Save Our Wild World.
 Wild animals and their habitats are everywhere under threat.
 Without maximum protections by the global community and CITES, elephants, rhinos, lions, giraffes and all endangered megafauna face certain extinction in the wild.
-Poaching, habitat loss, and the vast trade in their body parts are wiping them out.
-Allowing them to be killed for ‘fun’ is immoral and indefensible, and we call on the government to act now to stop these gruesome body parts from being brought to the UK.
+Relentless poaching, habitat loss, and the vast trade in their body parts are wiping them out.
+Allowing the last of these species to be killed for ‘fun’ is not only morally abhorrent but is having catastrophic consequences for those endangered species.

 Please join us on April 13th in London to help make this our biggest event ever!